The Bellman equation for power utility maximization with semimartingales: Verification

-(ii)~~Muhle-Karbe~\cite{MuhleKarbe.09} considers certain one-dimensional (unconstrained) affine models and introduces a sufficient optimality condition in the form of an algebraic inequality (see~\cite[Theorem 4.20(3)]{MuhleKarbe.09}).
-This condition can be seen as a special case of the statement that $G^L(y,\cpi)\in [-\infty,0]$ for $y\in\sC^{0,*}$; in particular, we have shown its necessity. \end{Remark}
+\textup{(ii)} Muhle--Karbe \cite{MuhleKarbe09} considers certain one-dimensional (unconstrained) affine models and introduces a sufficient optimality condition in the form of an algebraic inequality (see \cite{MuhleKarbe09}, Theorem 4.20(3)).
+This condition can be seen as a special case of the statement that $G^L(y,\cpi)\in[-\infty,0]$ for $y\in\sC^{0,*}$; in particular, we have shown its necessity. \end{Remark}

 Of course, all our verification results can be seen as a uniqueness result for the Bellman equation.
-As an example, Theorem~\ref{th:VerificationDeflatorConvex} yields:

-\begin{Cor} If $\sC$ is convex, there is at most one solution of the Bellman equation in the class of solutions $(\ell,\cpi,\ckappa)$ such that $\Gamma(\cpi,\ckappa)$ is of class (D). \end{Cor}
+As an example, Theorem \ref{thVerificationDeflatorConvex} yields the following corollary. \begin{Cor} If $\sC$ is convex, there is at most one solution of the Bellman equation in the class of solutions $(\ell,\cpi,\ckappa)$ such that $\Gamma(\cpi,\ckappa)$ is of class (D). \end{Cor}

 Similarly, one can give corollaries for the other results.
-We close with a comment concerning convex duality.

-\begin{Remark} (i)~~A major insight in~\cite{KramkovSchachermayer.99} was that the ``dual domain'' for utility maximization (here with $\sC=\R^d$) should be a set of supermartingales rather than (local) martingales when the price process has jumps.
-A one-period example for $\log$-utility~\cite[Example~5.1']{KramkovSchachermayer.99} showed that the supermartingale solving the dual problem can indeed have nonvanishing drift.
+We close with a~comment concerning convex duality. \begin{Remark} \textup{(i)} A major insight in \cite{KramkovSchachermayer99} was that the ``dual domain'' for utility maximization (here with $\sC=\R^d$) should be a set of supermartingales rather than (local) martingales when the price process has jumps.
+A~one-period example for $\log$-utility (\cite {KramkovSchachermayer99}, Example 5.1$'$) showed that the supermartingale solving the dual problem can indeed have nonvanishing drift.
 In that example it is clear that this arises when the budget constraint becomes binding.
-For general models and $\log$-utility,~\cite{GollKallsen.03} comments on this phenomenon.
+For general models and $\log$-utility, \cite{GollKallsen03} comments on this phenomenon.
 The calculations of this section yield an instructive ``local'' picture also for power utility.

-Under Assumptions~\ref{as:bellmanSection}, the opportunity process $L$ and the optimal strategy $(\hpi,\hkappa)$ solve the Bellman equation.
+Under Assumptions \ref{asbellmanSection}, the opportunity process $L$ and the optimal strategy $(\hpi,\hkappa)$ solve the Bellman equation.
 Assume that $\sC$ is convex and let $\hX=X(\hpi,\hkappa)$.
-Consider $\hY=L\hX^{p-1}$, which was the solution to the dual problem in~\cite{Nutz.09a}.
-We have shown that $\hY \cE(\pi\sint R)$ is a supermartingale for every $\pi\in\cA$; i.e., $\hY$ is a supermartingale deflator.
-Choosing $\pi=0$, we see that $\hY$ is itself a supermartingale, and by~\eqref{eq:DriftRateGamma} its drift rate satisfies
+Consider $\hY=L\hX^{p-1}$, which was the solution to the dual problem in \cite{Nutz09a}.
+We have shown that $\hY\cE(\pi\sint R)$ is a supermartingale for every $\pi\in\cA$; that is, $\hY$ is a supermartingale deflator.
+Choosing $\pi=0$, we see that~$\hY$ is itself a supermartingale, and by (\ref{eqDriftRateGamma}) its drift rate satisfies